sidsenthilexe/text-analyzer/README.md

 # text-analyzer
-A python app that analyzes inputted text with various metrics.
+A Python app that analyzes inputted text with various metrics.

+## Usage
+* Input your text in the left side, choose your readability index, and hit analyze!
+* Readability analysis will be skipped if the text has less than 100 words.
+* Open the help window for more information on how the different readability metrics work.

-# Requisites
+## Requisites
-Readability `pip install py-readability-metrics`, `python -m nltk.downlader punkt`
+Readability `pip install py-readability-metrics`
 numpy `pip install numpy`
-nltk `pip install nltk`
+nltk `pip install nltk`, `python -m nltk.downlader punkt`